 The plane is filled.
 The tips of hundreds of heads peak out from behind the seat backs.
 From my place in the main cabin, it looks like a river of people stretching out before me.
 I am crossing the ocean by crossing the clouds once again.
 This time, back to my home country.

-This is not the first blog that I have written since Paris.
-I wrote one in Monaco too.
 It seems no matter where I go; I can’t avoid stirring up controversy.
-I was informed that because this trip to Monaco was an official trip made by a diplomat, the blog would have to be approved by the ambassador before being made public.
+I was informed that because this trip to Monaco was an official trip made by a diplomat, the previous blog (the red lace dress) would have to be approved by the ambassador before being made public.
 Needless to say, due to the fact that I did my typical authentic energy diagnosis of the place, the powers that be were not happy with the blog and did not give it the green light.
-I am now going back and forth with them to figure out how to be able to be authentic without costing anyone their position by virtue of his association with me.
-Again, I long for the day that political positions will be filled by those who will not yield to politics and who are willing to throw political correctness to the wind.
+I long for the day that political positions will be filled by those who will not yield to politics and who are willing to throw political correctness to the wind.

 My whole life has flown in the face of “how things should be”.
 You’d be surprised that even the most awake demographics in the world in terms of consciousness are held captive by an idea about how things should be.
 Even the most awake demographics resist and disapprove of anything that doesn’t fit into that mold.

 The pain we experience in this life boils down to two sides of the very same coin.
 1. Thinking that something should be that isn’t.
 2. Thinking that something shouldn’t be that is.
 Every single one of us does this to some degree.
 When we do either, we are in resistance to the present moment.
 As a result, we suffer.
-The path of ascension brings us the place where we are forced by our hearts to drop the way we think things should be, and to instead take a back seat to the experiences we encounter while we follow our dreams.
-We are forced to let go and see where it takes us.
+The path of ascension brings us the place where we are forced by our hearts to drop the way we think things should be, and instead meet the experiences we will encounter while we follow our dreams.
 If you are a person who holds other people to the “should standard” that you have predetermined in your mind, you are the kind of person who holds yourself to this should standard as well.
 This prevents movement, growth and happiness.
 It makes you a person of principle.
 The thing is, the universe pays no respect to principles.
 It will bring you gifts in forms that you cannot let yourself accept.
 It will offer opportunities you wont allow yourself to take.
 You will not be free.
 You will spend more time sitting in the stadium of life watching the game go on, rather than actually playing.
 When we drop the way we think things should be, follow our dreams and surrender to the outside the box experiences we are led to, we find that we arrive at a life that is better than what we could have even imagined.

 If we hold others to our idea of “should” and “should not”, we will teach them to ignore their internal guidance system.
 We will cause them to become lost.
 If we hold ourselves to our idea of “should” and “should not”, we will ignore our own internal guidance system and we will become lost.